-OCEAN BEACH – A repurposed chair in Ocean Beach that’s become an enduring symbol of neighborhood unity and surf culture has been severely damaged, and its caretakers are seeking to restore it.
+OCEAN BEACH – A repurposed chair in Ocean Beach that’s become an enduring symbol of neighborhood unity and surf culture was chopped “to bits” Monday night, the latest in a series of mishaps to befall what has become a popular gathering spot.

-The Cape May neighborhood’s unofficial lifeguard-style beach chair got its start 15 years or more ago when it was found poolside at a Pacific Beach construction job by an OB contractor.
-It was recovered and has since occupied Cape May oceanfront yards, where it sat for a few years before neighbors voluntarily refurbished it.
+The Cape May neighborhood’s unofficial lifeguard-style beach chair was found poolside at a Pacific Beach construction job by an OB contractor at least 15 years ago.
+It was snapped up and has since occupied Cape May oceanfront yards, where the seat was passed around for a few years before neighbors voluntarily refurbished it.

-However, this chair — without compare to those in the neighborhood — just got vandalized yet again.
+However, the chair — without compare to those in the neighborhood — now is damaged again.
+And badly this time.

-“This is a sad day for the Ocean Beach community,” said Cornelius Gregg Harris, one of several caretakers who have “adopted” the chair and assumed responsibility for it.
+“This is a sad day for the Ocean Beach community,” said Cornelius Gregg Harris, one of the many caretakers who have “adopted” the chair and assumed responsibility for it.

 “My neighbor said that at approximately 9:30 p.m. on April 13, a man drove to the end of the block and got out of his car carrying a hatchet.
 He then proceeded to chop [the chair] to bits…”

-Harris noted this isn’t the first time the chair’s been vandalized.
-“Someone stole the skateboard decks that formed the back, that was replaced with half a longboard, and people from the neighborhood fixed it up,” he said, adding that there have been probably 20 or more different people who have contributed to repairing and rescuing the chair over the years.
+“Someone stole the skateboard decks that formed the back – that was replaced with half a longboard – and people from the neighborhood fixed it up,” Harris said of one of the previous incidents.
+He added that there have been probably 20 or more different people who have contributed to repairing the chair over the years.

 “It’s something special,” Harris said.
 “It’s a symbol of this community, this neighborhood.
 This little neighborhood is unlike any beach neighborhood I’ve lived in, and I’ve lived in beach towns all over.
 Everybody really knows each other — and steps up and helps out when they need you.”

-The chair has become so popular that it’s even been fought over by neighbors.
+The chair has become so popular that it’s not only been fought over by neighbors, but also has been a repeated target of eccentrics, thieves and pranksters.

 The Cape May beach chair was recovered this past weekend after being left to wash out to sea.
 (Photo courtesy of Cornelius Gregg Harris)